 Pork Butt Roast Recipe

 From the time I was a child, Sunday dinners have always been special to me.
 It's a time when families can get together, visit, and enjoy a meal together.
+Having a tasty and hearty Sunday dinner is a great way to finish off the week.

 For the following recipe, I used two roasts (about two pounds each) only because they were small and on sale for a good price.